In-patient luxury rehab center in Thailand

 Depersonalization-derealization disorder is a type of dissociative disorder indicated by feeling detached or disconnected from oneself and the surroundings.
 Most people have depersonalization or derealization at one point or another, but this mental health condition is more persistent and has a major impact on a patient’s quality of life.

 The main therapy approaches for the management of depersonalization-derealization disorder are cognitive-behavioral therapy and psychodynamic therapy.
-Some people don’t need treatment for depersonalization-derealization disorder, but many patients do.
-When left unmanaged, the disorder can lead to various complications.
+A few others don’t need treatment for depersonalization-derealization disorder, but several patients do.

-Most people experience depersonalization and derealization at some point in their life.
+Most people experience depersonalization and derealization at a certain point in their lives.
 However, in people with DPDR, these feelings don’t go away, and they affect daily functioning.

-Also, some people may experience depersonalization and derealization as a symptom of other mental health disorders and some physical conditions such as seizures.
+In addition, certain people experience depersonalization and derealization as a symptom of other mental health disorders and physical conditions such as seizures.
 They don’t necessarily have DPDR.
-When depersonalization and derealization occur independently of other physical or mental health disorders and impair a person’s function, DPDR is present.
+When depersonalization and derealization occur independently of other physical or mental health disorders and impair a person’s function, that’s when DPDR is present.

 Depersonalization-derealization disorder is classified as a type of dissociative disorder in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) by the American Psychiatric Association.
 Generally speaking, dissociative disorders are characterized by feelings of disconnection from reality.

-Depersonalization-derealization disorder is not common, but its true prevalence is still unclear.
-A paper from the June 2022 issue of the Journal of Trauma and Dissociation reported that the prevalence of DPDR in the general population is around 1%.
+Depersonalization-derealization disorder is not common, with an estimated prevalence rate of around 1% of the overall population, as per a paper by Yang et al., from the June 2022 issue of the Journal of Trauma and Dissociation

 When it comes to specific disorders, the prevalence of DPDR among persons with substance abuse was 1.8% to 5.9%, anxiety 3.3% to 20.2%, other dissociative disorders 3.7% to 20.4%, schizophrenia 16.3%, borderline personality disorder 17%, and depression 50%.